 In the letter to the Mayor of Okehampton which accompanied the gift, Rector Commandant Czesław Dyrcz, speaking on behalf of the Polish Senate and the Polish Naval Academy, expressed his gratitude to the British authorities and wider society for hosting the Polish Navy during WW2, during which time the Naval Warrant Officers School found a safe haven in the United Kingdom and 156 Polish Cadets become officers.

-Toward the end of the research process, my fellow researcher Tony Olszowski established contact with Professor Dariusz Nawrot regarding the use of his book as an inspiration for the research.
+My fellow researcher Tony Olszowski established contact with Professor Dariusz Nawrot regarding the use of his book as an inspiration for the research.